 Fairchild's Connect to Protect Network enlists Miami residents to plant native plants in order to connect the few remaining isolated fragments of pine rockland--a globally critically imperiled plant community.
-Planted areas can include private yards, rights-of-way along roads, and public lands such as schools and parks.
+Planted areas can include private yards, rights-of-way, and public lands such as schools and parks.
 Installing native pine rockland plants and removing non-native, invasive plants increases the probability that bees, butterflies and birds can find and transport seeds and pollen across developed areas that separate pine rockland fragments, improving gene flow and genetic health of native plant species.

 Become a member

 Joining Connect to Protect is free and easy!
 We only require that you are located in Miami-Dade County, and that you can maintain pine rockland plants (existing or donated) on your property for at least two years.
 If you would like to join the network but do not own property, you are welcome to join as an Email-only member, just contact us at ConnectToProtect@fairchildgarden.org.

 Homeowners: Click here for an invitation to join.
 (File won't open?
 Try a PDF)

 Schools: Click here for an invitation to join.